ingenial/ingenial-decap-cms/src/pages/products/index.md

     production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 main:
-  heading: Great coffee with no compromises
-  description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+  heading: Benefits of Ingenial Teams
+  description: When hiring through Ingenial, you will benefit from our efficient
+    communication, timely delivery, and high-quality work.
+We offer a flexible cost structure that adapts to the needs and budget of your project.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg